dosirrah/csci-356/hw3/hw3.md

 Python*.
 Put the answer in a text file named `hw3_last_first/p1.txt`.

 **Problem 2**: (2 points)

-(a) Create a LinkedList class.
-It must pass the hw3/p2/test_linked_list.py.
+(a) Create a `LinkedList` class.
+It must pass the `hw3/p2/test_linked_list.py`.
 The class MUST not use any Python built-in or standard library collection class, i.e., do not wrap a list or deque.

 (b) Copy the Stack implementation found in the repository